Beverage-can stove: Operation and performance

 Each stove works well to supply one or two people.
 When used to cook larger meals (greater than 2 cups (0.5 litres)), it is less efficient than a more-powerful stove which delivers more heat to a pot.
 This is because a longer time is required to reach the boiling temperature, during which more heat is lost to the surroundings.

-To use the stove, a small amount of fuel (preferably 2% salicylic acid in alcohol) is poured into the stove and ignited.
+To use the stove, a small amount of fuel is poured into the stove and ignited.
 The pot is then placed above the stove, on a windscreen or stand.
 The flame is small at first, only burning from the inner chamber.
 Once the fuel has warmed up (requiring about one minute) its vapor will pass through the perforations and form a ring of flame.
 Enough heat from the flame is passed to the fuel to maintain full combustion until the fuel runs out.